 The second half of the public hearing was on February 21, 1984, and occurred with Chief Engineer David Pope.
 At the second hearing, the task force report was presented.
-Prior to 1931 and oil field activity, chloride concentrations in the Burrton area ranged from 10 to 100 mg/l.
-By 1948, chloride concentrations were found in excess of 1,000 mg/l.
-At the time of the task force report in 1984, the highest chloride concentration was 2,450 mg/l.
-The U.S. Environmental Protection Agency (EPA) has established a secondary maximum contaminant level (SMCL) for chloride of 250 mg/l, since chloride levels are not health threatening at the SMCL and there are only cosmetic and aesthetic effects when ingested.
-At the second half of the hearing in 1984, Don Whittemore with the Kansas Geological Survey (KGS) presented testimony on the source of pollution in the aquifer as that of oil-field brine based upon the bromide/chloride ratios.
+Prior to 1931 and oil field activity, chloride concentrations in the Burrton area ranged from 10 to 100 mg/L. By 1948, chloride concentrations were found in excess of 1,000 mg/L. At the time of the task force report in 1984, the highest chloride concentration was 2,450 mg/l.
+The U.S. Environmental Protection Agency (EPA) has established a secondary maximum contaminant level (SMCL) for chloride in drinking water of 250 mg/L. Chloride levels are not health threatening at the SMCL and there are only cosmetic and aesthetic effects when ingested.
+The remedial goal for chloride in water for irrigation use is 350 mg/L, though this may vary with different crop types, as approved by the Kansas Department of Health and Environment (KDHE).
+Chlorides cause problems for irrigation as they inhibit biological processes in plants such as seed germination and the ability of the plant to take in water and can damage soil structure and permeability (KDHE, 2005).
+At the second half of the hearing in 1984, Don Whittemore with the Kansas Geological Survey (KGS) presented testimony that the source of pollution in the aquifer is oil-field brine based upon the bromide/chloride ratios.